goofy2k/MIDI-sequencer/README.md

   6. implement more message types (other than "note on", "note off"  on the synth side.
 AllNotesOff would be fine :-)
   7. implement recognition of MIDI channel in the synth firmware.
 This enables usage of multiple synths.
   8. Does NicMidi need the abilty to define callbacks for the "while connected" case , or is availability of send message sufficient?
+  9. Harmonisation / adaptation of NiCMidi to accept NimBLE output driver
+  10.
+    a.
+Implement MQTT input driver for sequencer (useful for testing of recorder functionality)
+    b.
+Implement nimBLE Midi IN for seqencer app.
+Testing is possible with a second board running e.g. the test_component example
+  11.